kserve/community/security/self-assessment.md

     - KServe uses the CNCF Slack channel `kserve` for user-to-user, developer communication and user-specific announcements.

 ### Ecosystem
-KServe is built on the existing Kubernetes framework, another open source project hosted by CNCF, Knative a serverless platform on kubernetes, KEDA a event drivn auto scaler on kubernetes and provides components to serve ML models on Kubernetes.
+KServe is built on the existing Kubernetes framework, another open source project hosted by CNCF, Knative a serverless platform on kubernetes, KEDA a event driven auto scaler on kubernetes and provides components to serve ML models on Kubernetes.
 For more information on Kubernetes see the documentation here https://kubernetes.io/docs/home/

 Other projects have been using KServe as ML serving platform, including [Red Hat OpenShift AI](https://www.redhat.com/en/products/ai/openshift-ai), a platform for managing the lifecycle of predictive and generative AI models; [Kubeflow](https://github.com/kubeflow/kubeflow) a Kubernetes-native machine learning toolkit;